 M.S.
 In Computing with Specialization

-Our specialization in Information Assurance and Cyber Defense is designed to establish the knowledge about security planning and management and cyber issues and defenses for networks, databases and computing infrastructure.
+Our specialization in Information Assurance and Cyber Defense is part of the M.S. degree program.
+It is designed to establish the knowledge about security planning and management and cyber issues and defenses for networks, databases and computing infrastructure.
 This specialization is the academic focus for the designation of Marquette University as a Center of Academic Excellence in Cyber Defense Education by NSA and DHS.
 The required courses for this specialization reflect the broad technical perspective.
 While studying theory and performing classroom exercises serve to provide foundational knowledge, practical experience reinforces understanding.
 Our program requires students to demonstrate their understanding through practical professional experience.
 Open the following section to see the requirements for this specialization.

 Expand all | Collapse all

 We have made some changes in the program of study that will take effect in fall 2022.
 The new list of requirements (with new course names) follows:

 ||Software and System Security

 ||Introduction to Cybersecurity

 If you are interested in applying to this program or exploring the application process, please visit the program information page or contact the Director, Dr. Thomas Kaczmarek.

 has been designated a